Damasy/ember-user-archiving/README.md

 * Display the arhived value of true or false on the user profile.
 * Change the archived boolean's value with the button created.
 * Ensure that the archived value of the user changes when the button is clicked and yes is chosen in the confirmation.
 If they select "no" when asked if they are sure they would like to archive a user, the user should not be archived.
-* All emberjs tests should  still pass after the functionality is added.
+* All tests must still pass after this functionality is added. (eslint, and ember tests)

 ## Useful information